 With a teenage metabolism there seems to be nothing this bottomless pit can’t handle.
 Man vs Food?
 Get them over here, we’ve got a rider that’s up to the challenge.

 Should stick to the thin wheels and funny looking handle bars.
 The number cruncher is often obsessed with numbers that fit in with the lycra wearing crew.
 Speeds, elevations, power data – it’s all a little bit lost on the rest of the guys.
 But they seem to enjoy it.
 Often lets the numbers get in the way of the fun – just ride bro.

 The Strava Addict

-With a “strava or it didn’t happen” attitude – this biker would probably melt if you confiscated their phone/garmin.
-Often in a corner shuddering & stuttering if their strava won’t work, and seen hammering down very obscure sections of the trail chasing “KOM’s”.
-The first to give you kudos at the end of a ride cause they seem to live in the strava world – and aware of absolutely everything you’ve been up to recently.
+With a “Strava or it didn’t happen” attitude – this biker would probably melt if you confiscated their phone/Garmin.
+Often in a corner shuddering if their Strava won’t work, and seen hammering down very obscure sections of the trail chasing “KOM’s”.
+The first to give you kudos at the end of a ride cause they seem to live in the Strava world – and aware of absolutely everything you’ve been up to recently.

 The Tech Guy

 Probably works within the bike industry – at the local shop or otherwise.
 Often on a brand new demo bike, with more gear & widgets than you can get your head around.
 You’re not quite sure if they’re doing any riding on this space ship.
 Complete with all the new accessories and kit to match.

 If you want to talk about something other than the cycling industry then don’t prod for information on any new products.
 Can talk for hours – usually more money than sense but the last to buy the round.